openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 #### Void Cannon

+<div class="item-block"></div>

+___
-*This universe shattering weapon of far future technology can literally tear holes in space time.
+ - *This universe shattering weapon of far future technology can literally tear holes in space time.
 When fired at full charge, the Void Cannon tears a rift in the fabric of spacetime, manifesting as a concentrated beam of annihilation that wipes from existence anything in its path.*

-**Weapon**: Normally, the Void Cannon functions as a weapon with the following statistics and properties: medium ranged, precise, deadly 3, delayed ready, area 10’ cube, banes: persistent damage.
+ - **Weapon**: Normally, the Void Cannon functions as a weapon with the following statistics and properties: medium ranged, precise, deadly 3, delayed ready, area 10’ cube, banes: persistent damage.

-**Void**: The wielder may fire the cannon at full blast by spending 2 uninterrupted rounds using a focus action to charge its power.
+ - **Void**: The wielder may fire the cannon at full blast by spending 2 uninterrupted rounds using a focus action to charge its power.
 On the third round, the wielder may use another focus action to fire the beam, which targets a 10’ wide line up to the weapon’s maximum range.
 Objects and structures in the area of effect are completely obliterated from existence.
 Creatures must make an Agility roll, CR 15 or suffer the same fate.
 On a successful roll, they suffer 50 damage.
 Once fired at full blast, the Void Cannon cannot function at all for 24 hours.

 #### Giant’s Bane

+<div class="item-block"></div>

+___
-*This unassuming longbow hides a secret power.
+ - *This unassuming longbow hides a secret power.
 It contains the souls of four hunters of legend who failed in the past to defeat the frost giants that have oppressed the realm for a hundred years.
 Longing for both vengeance and a proper rest, the hunters cannot move on to the afterlife until the giant lord is slain.*

-**Properties:** Weapon (Longbow), Deadly 2, Slaying (giants), Agility +1, Perception +2, Intelligent
+ - **Properties:** Weapon (Longbow), Deadly 2, Slaying (giants), Agility +1, Perception +2, Intelligent

-**Intelligent**: The bow can communicate telepathically with anyone within 30’, and contains four distinct personalities of heroes past.
+ - **Intelligent**: The bow can communicate telepathically with anyone within 30’, and contains four distinct personalities of heroes past.
 The GM is free to develop these personalities as much as desired, but they are all eager to amend their past failure to defeat the giants.
 As long as the party is working towards this goal, the spirits willingly share their wealth of information about the giants’ previous tactics, locations, numbers, and such.
 Once the giant king is slain, the spirits are released from the bow.
 From that point forward, it becomes an extraordinary item with the properties Weapon (Longbow) and Deadly 2.
 In addition, it grants an additional advantage 2 on all attacks against giants.

 #### Infinity Suit

+<div class="item-block"></div>

+___
-*It is said that deep in the far reaches of spaces, abandoned on a remote moon, lies the Infinity Suit, a mech unit so powerful that the pilot becomes nigh indestructible.*
+ - *It is said that deep in the far reaches of spaces, abandoned on a remote moon, lies the Infinity Suit, a mech unit so powerful that the pilot becomes nigh indestructible.*